Suno AI Review 2025: Features, Pricing, and How to Use It

 3D legal scale balancing ‘Human Edits’ and ‘AI Output

-Commercial use needs paid tiers; copyright hinges on human authorship.
-Image create with Microsoft Copilot.
+Commercial use depends on your plan; copyright hinges on human authorship.
+Image created with Microsoft Copilot.

 This is the part to read twice.
 Rights differ by plan and by what copyright law considers human authorship.
-If you produce monetized content, stay on a paid tier for the entire creation process.
+If you produce monetized content or client work, stay on a paid tier from the first serious render through final exports so your licensing story is clean.

 What Suno’s policy means for you: